elceef/dnstwist/docs/README.md

 globe, as well as independent information security analysts and researchers.
 On top of this, it's integrated into products and services of many security providers, in particular but not only:

-Splunk, RecordedFuture, SpiderFoot, DigitalShadows, SecurityRisk, SmartFense, ThreatPipes, Cortex XSOAR, Mimecast, Watcher, Intel Owl, PatrOwl.
+Splunk ESCU, RecordedFuture, SpiderFoot, DigitalShadows, SecurityRisk, SmartFense, ThreatPipes, PaloAlto Cortex XSOAR, Rapid7 InsightConnect SOAR, Mimecast, Watcher, Intel Owl, PatrOwl, VDA Labs, Appsecco.

 Contact